swcarpentry/python-novice-gapminder/_extras/design.md

 *   ...extra data from a single data set for plotting?
 *   ...write programs I can read and re-use in future?

+### Skills

+I can...

+*   ...write short scripts using loops and conditionals.
+*   ...write functions with a fixed number of parameters that return a single result.
+*   ...import libraries using aliases and refer to those libraries' contents.
+*   ...do simple data extraction and formatting using Pandas.

-### Learners Will Know...
+### Knowledge

+I know...

-*   That a program is a piece of lab equipment that implements an analysis
+*   ...that a program is a piece of lab equipment that implements an analysis
     *   Needs to be validated/calibrated before/during use
     *   Makes analysis reproducible, reviewable, shareable
-*   That programs are written for people, not for computers
+*   ...that programs are written for people, not for computers
     *   Meaningful variable names
     *   Modularity for readability as well as re-use
     *   No duplication
     *   Document purpose and use
-*   That there is no magic: the programs they use are no different in principle from those they build
+*   ...that there is no magic: the programs they use are no different in principle from those they build
-*   How to assign values to variables
+*   ...how to assign values to variables
-*   What integers, floats, strings, NumPy arrays, and Pandas data frames are
+*   ...what integers, floats, strings, NumPy arrays, and Pandas data frames are
-*   How to trace the execution of a `for` loop
+*   ...how to trace the execution of a `for` loop
-*   How to trace the execution of `if`/`else` statements
+*   ...how to trace the execution of `if`/`else` statements
-*   How to create and index lists
+*   ...how to create and index lists
-*   How to create and index NumPy arrays
+*   ...how to create and index NumPy arrays
-*   How to create and index Pandas data frames
+*   ...how to create and index Pandas data frames
-*   How to create time series plots
+*   ...how to create time series plots
-*   The difference between defining and calling a function
+*   ...the difference between defining and calling a function
-*   Where to find documentation on standard libraries
+*   ...where to find documentation on standard libraries
-*   How to find out what else scientific Python offers
+*   ...how to find out what else scientific Python offers

-## Stage 3 - Learning Plan
+## Stage 3: Learning Plan

+### Summative Assessment

+*   Midpoint: create time-series plot for each file in a directory.
+*   Final: extract data from Pandas data frame and create comparative multi-line time series plot.

 ### Running and Quitting Interactively (9:00)